cs411-alawini/fa22-cs411-A-team013-iloveCS411/doc/ReflectionReport.md

 ### Challenges
 Here is a list of comments from each team member discussing technical challenges they encountered throughout this project:

 Ruipeng Ge: A big challenge was to use flask, since it is different from other frameworks.
-Web development is new to me before initiating this project.
+Web development was new to me before initiating this project.
 Apart from database systems, I also learned a lot about HTML, CSS, and other things regarding back-end and front-end development.

 Lumeng Xu: The biggest difficulty I met was how to calculate the average GPA of a student.
 Because the code is a combination of python and SQL, I need to first select the grade in character and then change it to corresponding GPAs.
 And I was not very familiar with it.